The AI Search Visibility Guide for Science marketers

 Every platform where your expertise is documented counts.

 • 1LinkedIn: publish thought leadership articles, not just posts.
-Long-form LinkedIn content is indexed and cited by AI.
+Long-form content creates additional authoritative references for your expertise.

-• 2Reddit and niche forums: if your team is active in Life Science communities online, those discussions feed AI answers.
+• 2Reddit and niche forums: if your team participates in relevant communities, those discussions create additional publicly available evidence of expertise.

 • 3YouTube: if you produce video content, publish a transcript or summary page on your website alongside it.